What I Packed for Florida + My Travel Outfit

 I didn’t get a picture, but I also have a jewelry organizer that is like 10 years old, and I can’t find anything like it to link to.
 But I do like to keep my jewelry separate.
 I use little felt pouches to keep the nicer pieces from getting scratched.

 Finally, I always pack my travel hair dryer and my curling wand.
 The curling wand was only necessary because I was shooting outfits on this trip.
 Otherwise, I would have probably left it behind, considering how casual our venue was.
 But I learned long ago never to leave home without my hair dryer.

 Not only have I had hotel hair dryers flake out on me at the worst possible times, but I’m used to how quickly and efficiently my T3 dryer works, so I got the travel size to help conserve space in my suitcase.
-Incidentally, this compact hair dryer is on sale 33% off thru the end of the month!

 As far as what I brought to wear, I wanted to have a couple of dressier outfits for dinners out, but it turns out that our venues were super casual and I didn’t need them.
 I did shoot those outfits with Martina, though, so they didn’t go to waste, but I could have left my wedge sandals (talk about bulky, heavy items!) and a couple of dressier tops at home.